klasharr/ROS-experiment/README.md

-# Experiments with ROS, Raspberry PI and Python
+# Experiment with ROS, Raspberry PI and Python

 ## Raspberry PI setup.